81 Nurul Hasan Sohan

 He was chosen in November 2019 to represent the Chattogram Challengers in the Bangladesh Premier League for the 2019–20 season.

-In January 2016, against Zimbabwe, Nurul made his T20I debut, one of many experiments the selectors had also been conducting in preparation for the Asia Cup and the World T20.
+In January 2016, against Zimbabwe, Nurul made his T20I debut, one of many experiments the selectors had also conducted in preparation for the Asia Cup and the World T20.

 ODI Debut:

-His ODI debut also happened by the injury of Mushfiqur Rahim.
-Mushfiq was injured and then Nurul Hasan was added to Bangladesh’s One Day International (ODI) team in 29 December 2016. he played in his first ODI for Bangladesh for their series against New Zealand On December 29, 2016.
+His ODI debut also happened with the injury of Mushfiqur Rahim.
+Mushfiq was injured, and Nurul Hasan was added to Bangladesh’s ODI team on December 29, 2016. he played in his first ODI for Bangladesh in their series against New Zealand On December 29, 2016.

 Test Debut & Captaincy: